jon-harper/OmniBox/docs/assembly/base.md

 <figure markdown>
   [![illustration][base_prep2]{width="480"}][base_prep2]
   <figcaption>2.
-Place a 40mm fan against the front vent and align with the screw holes.
-Most users will want the airflow entering from the front.</figcaption>
+Place a 40mm fan against the front vent.
+Most users will need this as an exhaust.</figcaption>
 </figure>

 !!! note "Note: Airflow Direction"
     The direction of airflow for most fans is towards base of the motor.
 Most fans have a sticker on this side of the motor.
-In this case, the sticker should face away from the vent.
+In this case, the sticker should face towards the vent.

 <figure markdown>
   [![illustration][base_prep3]{width="480"}][base_prep3]